Network Port Scanning with Nmap

 Port 445 (microsoft-ds) suggests SMB file sharing may be enabled with potentially weak permissions, allowing unauthorized access to sensitive files.

-LDAP enumeration
+SNMP enumeration